 Our brand, trade names, trademarks, trade secrets, proprietary database and research reports and other intellectual property rights distinguish the products we distribute and our services from those of our competitors and contribute to our competitive advantage in the wealth management services industry.
 We rely on a combination of trademark and trade secret laws as well as confidentiality agreements and non-compete covenants with our employees and our wealth management product issuers.
-To date, we have been granted 19 registered computer software copyrights, and we have 26 registered trademarks in China and 13 registered domain names.
+To date, we have been granted 19 registered computer software copyrights, and we have 26 registered trademarks in China, 5 registered trademarks in Hong Kong and 13 registered domain names.
 The registrants of our domain names are Hywin Wealth Management.